 Saint John: Sometimes we’re afraid to let other people see our emotions.
 We’re afraid to let them hear what we’re going through.
 I think we need to give people the ability to connect.
 We need to give people the ability to come into our circles knowing the full story of who we are, because we’re humans not superheroes.

 Never miss an inspiring leadership insight or the latest leadership news!

 About the Author

-Bozoma Saint John is Chief Marketing Officer for Endeavor, a global leader in entertainment, sports and fashion operating in more than 30 countries.
+Bozoma Saint John is Chief Marketing Officer for Netflix, a widely recognized entertainment provider.
 Over the course of her career, Saint John has earned a formidable reputation as a trailblazing executive.
-She most recently served as Chief Brand Officer for Uber and also as Head of Global Consumer Marketing for Apple Music and iTunes.
+She most recently served as the Chief Marketing Officer for Endeavor, a globally recognized entertainment company.
+She also served as the Chief Brand Officer for Uber and the Head of Global Consumer Marketing for Apple Music and iTunes.
 For her innovative work, Saint John has been recognized on Fast Company’s 100 Most Creative People list.